 - hourly rate fee – the rate a lawyer charges for services on an hourly basis.
 The rates vary depending on the lawyer and the nature of the work involved.
 You will be charged according to the number of hours the lawyer spends on your legal issue which could include time spent by your lawyer on the phone, in meetings, doing research, preparing documents, dealing with correspondence from others, appearing in court and anything else involving your file.

 - retainer fee – a deposit made in advance to cover the early costs; it is payment towards your final bill.
 As the work progresses you may be required to pay another retainer to cover on-going costs.

 - contingency fee – you will not be charged a fee until your case is settled.
 This is typically a percentage of the money the client receives.
 If no money is recovered, the lawyer generally collects no fee.
 The contingency fee agreement may require you to pay your lawyer’s disbursements regardless of what the outcome of the case is.
 Contingency fees are often used in personal injury claims.

-- expenses – these are expenses paid for by your lawyer on your behalf such as land titles fees, court filing fees, courier charges, photocopying costs, fees paid for expert reports.
+- expenses – these are expenses paid for by your lawyer on your behalf such as land titles fees, court filing fees, courier charges, photocopying costs and fees paid for expert reports.
 They are often referred to as “disbursements”.
-You are responsible for these expenses and they will be included in your bill
+You are responsible for these expenses and they will be included in your bill.

 - GST – lawyers are required to charge GST on all fees and most expenses.